Timothy Law Snyder

-Timothy Law Snyder is an American educator, mathematician, academic administrator, and musician.
-He serves as the 16th president of Loyola Marymount University in Los Angeles, California.
+Timothy Law Snyder (born 1959) is an American academic.
+He served as the 16th president of Loyola Marymount University in Los Angeles, California from 2015 to 2025.

-Snyder is well known for his academic research, publications and speeches on computational mathematics, data structures, combinatorial optimization, geometric probability, computer music, HIV diagnosis and prevention, and airline flight safety.

-Early life
+Early life and education

 Timothy Law Snyder was born in Ohio.
-He graduated from the University of Toledo, where he earned a bachelor of arts in psychology and a bachelor of science in mathematics in 1981, followed by a master of science degree in mathematics in 1983.
-He then earned a master of arts degree in 1985 and a Ph.D. in 1987 in applied and computational mathematics from Princeton University, under the supervision of J. Michael Steele.
+He graduated from the University of Toledo, where he earned bachelor's degrees in psychology and mathematics in 1981, followed by a M.S. in mathematics in 1983.
+He then earned a M.A. in 1985 and a Ph.D. in 1987 in applied and computational mathematics from Princeton University, under the supervision of J. Michael Steele.